wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getStatusesOfProject"

-    To get the statuses of a specific project, usegetStatusesOfProject and specify the project key.
-This operation returns a JSON representation of each issue type in the project and their statuses.
+    To get the statuses of a specific project, use `getStatusesOfProject` with the project key.
+This operation returns a JSON representation of each issue type in the project along with the status values.

     <table>
         <tr>